thomashocking/SimpleGeo/README.md

-# Simple-
+# SimpleGeo
-SimpleGeo, a GeoNames client library written in Swift.
+Simple🌎, a GeoNames client library written in Swift.